Audit and Risk

 Richard spent 15 years in Local Government including positions as Finance Manager, Director Corporate Services and Acting CEO, providing valuable insight into the role that the Audit & Risk Committee plays in local government.
 Richard’s other involvements and interests include Rotary (former member), Vic SES, and involvement with Defence serving with Australian Navy Cadets providing leadership and training to young people and adult staff alike.

-Mark Knights is the newest Independent Member and has been involved with Council’s Audit and Risk Committee since March 2020.
+Mark Knights has been involved with Council’s Audit and Risk Committee since March 2020.

 Mark is the Director of Finance and Corporate Services at Wimmera Health Care Group.
 Drawing on more than 20 years’ experience in the health sector and 15 years in the hospitality industry, Mark has developed a strong passion for corporate governance, risk and financial management.